nageswarao7/Gen-AI-Projects/AI_Image_Studio/README.md

 streamlit run app.py
 ```

-Then open the local URL in your browser (default: `http://localhost:8501`).
+Open the local URL in your browser (default: `http://localhost:8501`).

 ---